FranciscoKloganB/binary-tree/README.md

 ### Binary Trees

-A binary tree is a tree data structure in which each node has at the most two children, which are referred to as the left child and the right child
+Binary Trees are a data structure in which each node has at the most two children, which are referred to as the left child and the right child.

+### Binary Search Tree

+Binary Search Trees are sometimes called ordered or sorted binary trees, and it keeps its values in sorted order